First Sahrawi Intifada: 1999 protests

 Since political liberalization, intermittent protests have broken out and pro-Polisario groups have declared minor "intifadas" in 1999 and 2000, often resulting in dozens of demonstrators being arrested.
 The First Sahrawi Intifada began in late 1999 and was characterized by large-scale protests.
 King Hassan II, who had pledged democracy and reform, had died on 23 July, creating a new political atmosphere.

 In early September 1999, Sahrawi students held a sit-in at al-Zamlah Square in al-'Ayun, the capital of the territory, demanding scholarships and transportation subsidies to Moroccan universities located in northern Morocco.
 Many students sat in a constant vigil underneath tents in the square, which directly faced Najir Hotel, where United Nations personnel stayed during their visits.
 The square was also symbolic because of its past history: in 1970, the Spanish army had killed a group of Sahrawis protesting for independence in the square.
 The students were also joined by Sahrawi political prisoners, arguing for compensation and an end to the common "disappearances" of other political activists.
 Shortly, they were also joined by Sahrawi mine workers and Sahrawi members of the "National Association of Unemployed University Graduates" in Morocco.
 The demonstrators occupied al-Zamlah Square for 12 days before Moroccan officials responded, sending police to break up the protest, beating protesters, and arresting many; some Sahrawis were reportedly driven out into the desert and left there.

 Sahrawi activists organized another protest five days later in which they demanded independence and a referendum.
 It is claimed that in response, Moroccan officials authorized local thugs to ransack Sahrawi homes and businesses.
 State security forces arrested 150 demonstrators during the protest, and rounded up many more in the early months of 2000.
 Though security forces released the prisoners fairly quickly, Sahrawi activists accused the police of torture and other maltreatment during detainment.
 Throughout the First Intifada, Sahrawi protests attracted other Moroccan settlers.
 Witnessing the violence and injustices, many of Morocco's own Sahrawis became disillusioned with Moroccan government policy.

 Political regrouping

 In November 1999, Sahrawi political activists, who had been jailed and "disappeared", formed the Truth and Justice Forum, which sought government redress of human rights violations and injustices.
 A branch of this group was formed in al-'Ayun, Western Sahara, by Sahrawi activists on 26 August 2000.
 The Moroccan government had little tolerance towards the Sahara Branch, stating that it was a pro-independence campaigner, and in November 2002, Moroccan courts created legislation to outlaw the organization.
-Protests persisted throughout the years 2000 to 2004, but small peace developments were made during the time period (such as the Baker Plan of 2003, which was the United Nation's proposal to grant self-determination to the territory), influencing activist mindsets and the protest environment.
+Protests persisted throughout the years 2000 to 2004, but small peace developments were made during the time period (such as the Baker Plan of 2003, which was the United Nations' proposal to grant self-determination to the territory), influencing activist mindsets and the protest environment.